Hind Swaraj or Indian Home Rule

 Hind Swaraj or Indian Home Rule is a book written by Mahatma Gandhi in 1909.
-In it he expresses his views on Swaraj, modern civilization, mechanisation, among other matters.
+In it he expresses his views on Swaraj, modern civilization, and mechanisation, among other matters.
 In the book, Gandhi repudiates European civilization while expressing loyalty to higher ideals of empire ("moral empire").
 The book was banned in 1910 by the British government in India as a seditious text.